 I got an outside scholarship.
 Should I report it to the financial aid office?

 Yes.
 If you are receiving any scholarships from outside sources, you must report them to the Financial Aid Office.

 Where can I get more information about federal student financial aid?

 Call 1-800-4-FED-AID (1-800-433-3243) or 1-800-730-8913 (if hearing impaired) and ask for a free copy of "Funding Education Beyond High School."
 This information can also be obtained on the Federal Student Aid website.

 The money you earn from Federal Work-Study is generally subject to federal and state income tax, but exempt from FICA taxes (provided you are enrolled full-time and work fewer than 20 hours per week).

-Federal Work-Study earnings during the calendar year should be included in the totals for Adjusted Gross Income, income earned from work, and the totals from Worksheet C on the FAFSA.
+Federal Work-Study earnings during the calendar year should be included in the totals for Adjusted Gross Income and income earned from work on the FAFSA.

 What is MVNU's Title IV Federal School Code?